ntflix/rfidaccess-esp32-swift/README.md

 # swift-rfid-esp32

-A (very crude) example of using [Embedded Swift](https://www.swift.org/getting-started/embedded-swift/) to read RFID serials on ESP32 (tested only w/ esp32c6).
+A (very crude) example of using [Embedded Swift](https://www.swift.org/getting-started/embedded-swift/) to read RFID serials with RC522 on ESP32 (tested only w/ esp32c6).

 Pinouts are defined in [`RFIDScanner.swift`](main/RFIDScanner.swift).